eriklacson/FetchEvent/README.md

 - Add support for multiple timezones.
 - Implement advanced filtering options.
 - Provide additional output formats (e.g., JSON).
+- Implement pagination.
+Currently limited to 1000 events per request.

+## Troubleshooting
+If you encounter issues while running the script, consider the following troubleshooting steps:
+- Ensure that your `.env` file is correctly set up with valid Datadog API and application keys.
+- Check your network connection and ensure that you can reach the Datadog API.
+- If you receive an error related to the query, verify that your search query is correctly formatted and valid according to Datadog's search syntax.

 ## License